RedPoint-notebooks/RedPoint-notebooks/README.md

 # Project RedPoint

-RedPoint is a cell-based multi-language web-application notebook for taking and sharing programming notes.
+RedPoint is an open source cell-based multi-language web-application notebook for taking and sharing programming notes.
 Current support for renderable Markdown as well as executeable Javascript, Ruby and Python cells.

 ## Use Case: Note-Taking, Code Presentation and Code Sharing